nim-lang/Nim/doc/tut1.rst

 complicated, but it is a concept closely related to inheritance and object oriented programming.
 If you overload a procedure (two procedures with the same name but different types are said to be overloaded), the procedure to use is determined at compile-time.
-Methods on the other hand depend on objects that inherit from the `RootObj`.
+Methods, on the other hand, depend on objects that inherit from the `RootObj`.
 This is something that will be covered in much greater depth in the `second part of the tutorial<tut2.html#object-oriented-programming-dynamic-dispatch>`_.